Our Baptism Policy

 Carefully considering the meaning and significance of Baptism and your own personal faith in Jesus.

-If you would like to take the next step, please contact Fr Paul for further details and available dates.
-Tel 01205 624128
+If you would like to take the next step, during vacancy, please contact our church wardens Fay on 01205 723529 for further details and available dates.

 Kirton Group of Parishes Parish Marriage Policy